BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Sworn Protector (Theoden)
 - Leader (Rohan Royal Guard)

-**ACTIVE/PASSIVE RULES**
+- **For Theoden!** `ACTIVE`

-- **For Theoden!** `ACTIVE` - During the Declare Heroic Actions step of the Fight Phase, if Theoden is Engaged in Combat within 6", Deorwine may call a Heroic Combat for free.
+During the Declare Heroic Actions step of the Fight Phase, if Theoden is Engaged in Combat within 6", Deorwine may call a Heroic Combat for free.
 If the action is successful, you must use the following move to join Theoden's Combat, or get as close as possible to him.
 He cannot use this special rule if he is in the same Combat as Theoden.

 </div>